-Look at the balls placed in the middle of the second row from the bottom... can you see the brown showing in those blues?
-If not... compare those colours with the other balls placed in the same columns.
+Look at the balls placed in the middle of the second row from the bottom (BROWN) ... can you see the brown showing in those blues?
+If not... compare those colours with the other balls placed in the same row.
 Look again at those middle balls with added brown... do you see the brown in them now?

-Look at the last, bottom row...do you see black touches in those balls?
+Look at the last, bottom row (BLACK) ...do you see black touches in those balls?
 Look at each ball from that row starting from the left and going to the right... when do you start seeing the black touches?

 If you want to practice, you can make a few blue balls of sugarpaste and add different colours to them...
 Add the colours gradually and observe how the colour changes.

-To make vintage colours add a bit of black, brown or ivory depending what kind of shade your after.
+To make vintage colours add a bit of black, brown or ivory depending what kind of shade you are after.

-Look at the sugarpaste balls placed more to the right... they look as if they were a bit dirty, don't they?
-When I try to figure out which colour I need to add in order to get the shade I want I ask myself 'Does this colour look dirty?
-Or is it bright and clean?'
+Look at the sugarpaste balls placed more to the right... they look as if they are a bit dirty, don't they?
+When I try to figure out which colour I need to add in order to get the shade I want, I ask myself 'Does this colour look dirty?
+Or is it bright and clean?'.
 Then I know whether I should or should not add some black, brown or ivory colour.